 Changing how social media platforms operate won’t happen overnight.
 The widely used social media platforms can’t just remove misleading content and implement small feature updates that adjust algorithms, because the model itself is broken.
 While the prominent platforms are free to use and many companies people benefit from them, most companies have strayed far from their mission of connecting people, and instead they have shifted their focus to increasing the bottom line.
 They are using people’s personal data to generate massive sums of money.
 Beyond paying lip service to moderation or “fake news” there’s little financial incentive for the platforms to enact widespread changes to the way they function.
 And, for the individual person, even if they leave Facebook or Twitter, they’re still “there” because they left behind all their data impacting the content other people see.

 A growing population of people want more transparency and control over their social media engagement and stronger agreements from companies about where their data is going and what it is being used for.
 The attention garnered by “The Social Dilemma” brought broader awareness to the tactics used by social platforms.
-It encouraged people to reconsider participation in these mainstream social media platform’s environments and to actively use some of the new social outlets already out there that are designed on the basis of factual trust instead of advertisements and algorithms.
+It encouraged people to reconsider participation in the mainstream social media landscape and their platform’s environments and to actively use some of the new social outlets already out there that are designed on the basis of factual trust instead of advertisements and algorithms.